C7N-Ops/ADG/blog/2024-12-14-birth-of-adg.md

 - integrations remain stable
 - systems evolve without drifting into failure

-Without ADG, agentic development is a storm system forming without a meteorologist.
+Without ADG, agentic development is an inevitable sytem of chaos and unpredictability.

 With ADG, it becomes **predictable, controlled, and safe**.